spotinst/help/src/docs/connect-your-cloud-provider/gcp-project/terraform.md

-# Connect your AWS Account with Terraform to Spot
+# Connect GCP project with Terraform to Spot

-In this procedure, you will connect an AWS account to Spot using a terraform module to provide the Spot platform with a set of permissions to manage instances on your behalf.
+In this procedure, you will connect an GCP project to Spot using a terraform module to provide the Spot platform with a set of permissions to manage VMs on your behalf.

 1. Log in to [Spot Console](http://console.spotinst.com/).
 2. [Create an API Token](administration/api/create-api-token) that is personal with Org Admin permissions.